 1. At Amp Camp: Come to the Blue Mountains and build your amp in our supervised workshop classes.
 We will teach you how to solder and then guide you through the build for a guaranteed result.
 In one day you’ll have built your own tube amp!
 Make it two days and go home with a tube preamp as well.
 With Falls Lodge right next door you can make a weekend out of it and enjoy a mountains experience too.

-2. At Home: Tube Sound Audio carries the world’s finest tube amp kits manufactured by Elekit of Japan.
+2. At Home: Tube Sound Audio carries the world’s finest tube amp kits manufactured by Elekit of Japan as well as the locally produced Red Roo SET amp kit.
 Included with each amp kit are printed English manuals that are the epitome of technical writing; making a mistake is almost a deliberate act.
 To assist, we have assembled a Toolkit of basic, quality tools and provide online instruction in how to solder.

 3. Virtual Amp Camp using Zoom technology brings Amp Camp to your home.
 A pack of tools including PCB holder and an HD Web Cam is sent to you along with the selected kit.
 See Virtual Amp Camp in the Shop for further details.

-4. Built For You: if building is not quite your thing, Tube Sound Audio will build your amp for you.
+4. Easy Build Option: if soldering is not quite your thing, Tube Sound Audio will supply your amp kit with completed PCBs.
 We have built dozens of high quality Elekit amp kits for customers.
 Our happiest customers are those who order a pair of TSA full range, high sensitivity loudspeakers to voice the amps.

 The returning (and increasing) interest in owning and listening to vinyl records means a home sound system will not only require a turntable, the system will also need what’s called ‘a phono stage’.
 This is a preamplifier which is connected between the turntable’s phono cartridge and the main (power) amplifier.
 In more technical language, the phono stage is actually a pre-pre amplifier as there is a preamplifier stage before the power stage of the main amplifier.
 Any of these stages could be free standing units or included in one or more housings.
 Tube Sound Audio will happily assist with further understanding of any of these set up considerations.